logto-io/rfcs/draft/0001-organization.md

 - Support for other identity types, such as service accounts.
 - Support for multiple organization templates within a tenant.
-- Implementation of organization-level roles and permissions.
+- Implementation of organization-level roles and permissions, which can be different from the organization template.
 - Exploring resource indicators for organizations.